kevinwshin/French-House-Manual/README.md

 ---

 ## Kitchen
 The kitchen is open 24 hours and food is available to all members unless it is personal food or food which is to be used in the preparation of a meal.
-If you cook with something or use a dish you MUST clean it.
+If you cook with something or use a dish you *must* clean it.
 Dishes are not allowed to be stored in the sink.
 Anyone who puts dishes in the sink, except for dinner clean, is subject to a personal mess fine.

 ### Sanitation
-Be courteous to toher members and follow all state and city health regulations.
+Be courteous to to other members and follow all state and city health regulations.
 Practice cleanliness and do not sit or put your feet on the island or counters.

-If anything you use comes in contact with raw meat, you must clean or otherwise replace it with another cutting board/knife/plate, etc. if you plan to use the dish for ANYTHING else.
+If anything you use comes in contact with raw meat, you must clean or otherwise replace it with another cutting board/knife/plate, etc. if you plan to use the dish for *anything* else.

 The Jackson is a sanitizer, not a dishwasher.
 All items must be cleaned on the tops and bottoms for food remnants, with soap, before being placed in the Jackson.